motherduckdb/duckdb-iceberg/README.md

 ### Local catalog setup

 The Makefile provides targets to spin up local Iceberg catalogs for development and testing.
-Each target clones the catalog repo (if needed), starts the service, and generates test data:
+Each target clones the catalog repo (if needed) and starts the service:

 ```shell
 make fixture      # Apache Iceberg REST Fixture (Docker)